rmorgan10/UWMadisonPGSC-PD/README.md

 You'll improve your research efficiency by being able to interpret the motivations, methods, results, and implications of an article after a 5-minute read.

 __Speaker:__ Alex Pizzuto

+---

+### Session 8: Vroom Vroom How to Make Your Code Fast

+__When and Where__: March 6, 2020; 2:30-3:30; Room 5280, Chamberlin Hall

+__Overview:__ Knowing how to write efficient code can make your life much easier, but also will make you a more attractive job candidate.
+We'll discuss what makes code slow, how to profile your code, parallelization, and modules for speeding up your workflow.

+__Speaker:__ Rob Morgan

+---